-Frescos and Haveli’s of Shekhawati
+Frescos and Haveli’s of Shekhawati in Rajasthan

 This beautiful region is also known as an open art gallery of Rajasthan and India.
 Hundreds of Havelis and temples were made in this region between 18th to 20th centuries.
 The frescos in these buildings depict mythological and historical stories.
 There are beautiful frescos in every other lane of this region.

 For more information on Havelis of Shekhawati click here.